razeen14/Heart-Disease-Detection/README.md

 # Workflow
 1. Data Loading: Load the dataset of news articles with their labels.

-2. Text Preprocessing:
+2. Data Preprocessing:

-   -Convert text to lowercase.

-   -Remove punctuation and special characters.

-   -Tokenize the text and remove stopwords.

-4. Feature Extraction:

-   Use TF-IDF to transform the text data into numerical features.
+   -Handle missing values.

+   -Normalize features like cholesterol and blood pressure.

+   -Encode categorical variables (e.g., gender).

-6. Model Building:
+3. Model Building:

    Implement Logistic Regression for classification.

-8. Evaluation:
+4. Model Evaluation:

    Test the model using the test set and evaluate using performance metrics.